jesselam00/site-generator/README.md

-# Site Generator
+# 🌐 Site Generator
-This site generator takes your content files and converts them into an easily hostable static website.
+This site generator takes your markdown files and image files and converts them into an easily hostable static website.
 Inspired by popular static site generators like Hugo, Jekyll, and Gatsby.

 ## Development